Simulating nonlinear optical processes on a superconducting quantum device: Classical and quantum models of laser pulse compression

 Laser pulse compression is a special scenario where the competition between the two effects lead to the amplification and shortening of the seed wave.
 At later stages of pulse compression, the intensity of the seed far exceeds the pump.
 The large $a_2$ induces an additional relativistic nonlinearity.
 The nonlinearity originates from the fact that, in plasmas, photons are massive particles due to their interactions with free charges.
 In unmagnetized plasmas, photons satisfy the dispersion relation $\omega^2=\omega_p^2+c^2k^2$, where the photon mass can be identified with the plasma frequency $\omega_p=(e^2n_e/\epsilon_0 m_e)^{1/2}$.
 Here, $e$ is the electron charge and $n_e$ is the electron density.
-Because the electron is oscillating in the laser's electric field, the effective electron mass $m_e$ is replaced by $\gamma m_e$ when the electron quiver speed $v_q$ becomes non-negligible compared to the speed of light $c$, where $\gamma=(1-v_q^2/c^2)^{-1/2}$ as in special relativity.
+Because electrons oscillate in the laser's electric field, the effective electron mass $m_e$ is replaced by $\gamma m_e$ when the electron quiver speed $v_q$ becomes comparable to the speed of light $c$, where $\gamma=1/\sqrt{1-v_q^2/c^2}$.
 As the seed pulse propagates, at places where the pulse is more intense, the photon mass $\omega_p \propto \gamma^{-1/2}$ becomes smaller.
 A smaller $\omega_p$ leads to a larger $k$ at a fixed $\omega$, which means a larger group velocity $\mathbf{v}_g=c^2\mathbf{k}/\omega$.
 Consequently, the more intense part of $a_2$ moves at a higher group velocity.
-Thus, if the envelope of $a_2$ has initial modulations, then these modulations will pile up and grow.
-The process is thus known as the relativistic modulational instability.
+If the envelope of $a_2$ has initial modulations, then they will pile up and grow.
+This process is known as relativistic modulational instability.